GulamJilani5/system-design/src/typeofsystems/integrationpattern/loadbalancer.md

 →
 ⁕
 # Two Main Category Of Load Balancer

 ## ➡️1.
 Deployment Location = Internal or External
 → Focused on where the load balancer operates in your network.

 #### 🔵 External Load Balancer
-     •Placed in front of the API Gateway or microservices directly.
+• Placed in front of the API Gateway or microservices directly.
-     •External load balancers are typically(almost always) server-side, as they are deployed as centralized infrastructure (hardware, software, or cloud-managed services) that handle incoming traffic and distribute it to backend servers.
+• External load balancers are typically (almost always) server-side, as they are deployed as centralized infrastructure
+(hardware, software, or cloud-managed services) that handle incoming traffic and distribute it to backend servers.
-     •They sit between clients and servers, managing traffic flow transparently to the client.
+• They sit between clients and servers, managing traffic flow transparently to the client.
-     •Common Tools: AWS ELB/ALB, NGINX, HAProxy, Cloud Load Balancers.
+**Common Tools:** **AWS ELB/ALB**, **NGINX**, **HAProxy**, **Cloud Load Balancers**.
 **Example:** Server Side Load Balancer.
-**Flow:** Client ──► Load Balancer ──► API Gateway ──► Microservices.
+**Flow:** `Client ──► Load Balancer ──► API Gateway ──► Microservices`

    #### 🔵 Internal Load Balancer
     •Used when one microservice calls another.